jermanuts/feather-docs/content/_guides/create_view_only_wallet.md

 ### Importing key images

 Go to **Wallet → Advanced → Import → Key Images**.
-Select the `_keyImages` file to open, a dialog should pop-up informing you that the import was successful.
+Select the `_keyImages` file to open, a dialog should pop up informing you that the import was successful.

 Coins with a known key image will show an Eye icon in the **Coins** tab.